codefresh-io/docs.codefresh.io/_docs/getting-started/concepts.md

 TBW

 ### Applications
-An application is a deployment to a Kubernetes, or any Kubernetes-compatiale cluster or clusters.
+An application is a deployment to a Kubernetes, or any Kubernetes-compatible cluster or clusters.
 Codefresh supports two types of applications:
 * Containerized applications packaged as Docker images or
 * Argo CD applications